Casanova (novel)

-Casanova is the second novel by English author, Andrew Miller, released on 3 September 1998 through Sceptre.
+Casanova is the second novel by English author Andrew Miller, released on 3 September 1998 through Sceptre.
 The novel was relatively well received by reviewers and was shortlisted for an Encore Award in 1999.

 Plot

-Set in 1763, this novel centres round the historical figure of Giacomo Casanova and loosely follows his autobiographical Histoire de ma vie.
+Set in 1763, the novel is centred around the historical figure of Giacomo Casanova and loosely follows his autobiographical Histoire de ma vie.
 The plot of the novel concerns Casanova falling for a woman and having, for the first time, to deal with rejection and the pain which it causes him.